knightq/eratostene_sieve/README.md

   - **1.0.0**: initial release.
 It provides just these class functions:

     - `nth_prime(n)` : retun the nth prime number.
-    - `prime_serie`  : return an enumerator over the prime serie.
+    - `enumerator`  : return an enumerator over the prime serie.

 ## Installation